Elisabeth Rowney – Chief Executive Officer

 After four years as an Associate Professor of Art History, Elisabeth is currently the Course Director for Art Design and Location Shooting within the Digital Cinematography Bachelor of Science program at Full Sail University.
 A class which focuses on location research, location permits and how to use art historical, theatrical and design aspects in order to locate the ideal location for shooting a film.

-As well as writing prior essays about Auguste Rodin for Smarthistory and Khan Academy, Elisabeth is a published photographer and has served as an AP Reader for AP Art History through College Board and ETS, and is co-author of the textbook “Visual Character Development in Film and Television: Your Character is Your Canvas” with COO Michael Hanly.
+As well as writing prior essays about Auguste Rodin for Smarthistory and Khan Academy.
+Elisabeth is a published photographer, has served as an AP Reader for AP Art History through College Board and ETS, and is co-author of the textbook “Visual Character Development in Film and Television: Your Character is Your Canvas” with COO Michael Hanly.

 Michael Hanly – Chief Operating Officer

 Michael’s career in the film industry began in High School where he created public service video documentaries for the Orange County, CA Public Cable System.
 After attending New York University Film Workshops he chose to pursue a Bachelor of Arts Degree in Cinema from Columbia College-Hollywood in California.

 He was asked back to his alma mater by Brianne Murphy, ASC – now president of the college – to redesign and lecture in their film editing classes.
 As full-time faculty for Watkins College of Art and Design Film School in Nashville, he created and classes in advanced production techniques and visual storytelling as well as aiding in the expansion of their program from an Associates Degree to a Bachelors Degree in Film Production.